Ghoulies: Production

-Ghoulies originated as a one-location horror film by Luca Bercovici and his writing partner Jeffery Jevy.
+Ghoulies originated as a one-location horror film by Luca Bercovici and his writing partner Jefery Levy.
 The concept was pitched by Bercovici to executive producer Charles Band, with whom he previously worked as an actor on the film Parasite (1982).
+Band was originally slated to direct Ghoulies, reuniting the pairing of Band as director and Stan Winston as makeup and effects supervisor from Parasite.
+However, after Winston dropped out of the project, Band decided to step back into a producer role and chose Bercovici to direct.

-Principal photography began on January 30, 1984, in Los Angeles, California, after being in pre-production for five months.
-During its fifth week of filming, Hemdale Film Corporation was initially set to handle the film's domestic distribution.
-However, the company remained uncredited when they later filed a lawsuit against executive producer Charles Band and Ghoulies Productions, citing "misrepresentation" after Band allegedly misled the company regarding the home video sales and distribution.
+Principal photography began on January 30, 1984, at the Wattles Mansion, which served as the film's main location, in Los Angeles, California, after being in pre-production for five months.
+During its fifth week of filming, Hemdale Film Corporation was set to handle the film's domestic distribution.
+However, the company remained uncredited when they later filed a lawsuit against Charles Band and Ghoulies Productions, citing "misrepresentation" after Band allegedly misled the company regarding the home video sales and distribution.

-Coincidentally, the film was in production at the same time as Joe Dante's film Gremlins (1984) which Warner Bros. briefly sued the filmmakers from using the name, but the latter lost.
-Halfway through shooting, Band ran out of money and the filmmakers scrambled funds for months, which allowed Gremlins to be released first.
+The film was in production at the same time as Joe Dante's film Gremlins (1984).
+Warner Bros. sued to stop Ghoulies Productions from using the title, but lost.
+Halfway through shooting, Band ran out of money, so the filmmakers spent months searching for funding, which allowed Gremlins to be released first.